filed under:

 Bride and groom ride the Jay peak tram together

 Where mountain mist, maple-scented air, and the kind of love that lasts forever all meet at the top.
+Ok, I’m exaggerating a little, but not that much.

 Summit Ceremonies at 3,862 feet